9. The common base transistor

 Simplified diagram of a common base NPN transistor.

 This configuration allows the input voltage to be amplified while keeping the current the same.
-This operation is useful in signal input stages from a component that generates little voltage, but with relatively high currents.
+This operation is useful in signal input stages from a component that generates low voltage, but with relatively high currents.

 An example of a practical application is to amplify the signal induced in a coil.
 For example, amplifying the sound picked up by a speaker, turning the speaker into a microphone.